heera9332/code-docs/docs/reactjs/react-hooks.md

 ---
-title: "ReactJS Hooks"
+sidebar_position: 6
+author: Heera Singh Lodhi
+date: 29-11-2024
-keywords: ["react hooks", "hooks in reactjs"]
+keywords: ["react hooks", "react hooks docs"]
-date: 22-11-2024
+description: ""
 ---

-# ReactJS Hooks
+# React hooks

 React Hooks are functions that allow you to use state and lifecycle features in functional components